mjumbewu/djangobars/README.rst

 Because don't we all want to use the same templates on the client that we do on the server?

+**NOTE: This project is very early-stage.
+Try it out, leave feedback and wishes in the issues.
+And pull-requests welcome!**

 Installation
 ------------